Climb Every Mountain & We Can Do Hard Things

-- Ideally, you’ve got to be close to 100% confident you can and will get there (i.e. Sarah’s level of commitment and confidence that we really were going to get to the top).
+- Ideally, you’ve got to be close to 100% confident you can and will get there.
+You want to have Sarah’s level of commitment and confidence that we really were going to get to the top.

 - In lieu of the above:) putting one foot in front of the other on the path to the top still got me there.
 Just doing it and starting over if you fall while hiking (like I did) or if you fail in budgeting (like I’ve also done lots) get you closer to the top than ever before!

 - There will be grand vistas and views along the way.
 You don’t have to be 100% debt-free or a never-failing budgeting rockstar to taste success.
 The mountain peak is not the only place with a gorgeous view.
-When you make choices educated by your budget, choose to forgo something for a little while or choose the less expensive option…that feels really good!
+When you make choices educated by your budget, choose to forgo something for a little while or choose the less expensive option, know that you are on-purpose finally with your money, it feels really good.
+Right now.
 Even more satisfying is when you have money set aside for things that typically derail your finances – car repairs, annual memberships, medical expenses.
 These little summits along the way to the big one are beautiful and to be celebrated too!

 *Vague reference to Sound of Music and specifically “Climb Every Mountain” sung by Mother Abbess.
 I must admit, that song was running through my head for much of the hike but couldn’t stir me to do more than plod unglamorously along.